ElKinoflop/Vozvan/README.md

 Feel free to do whatever you want with the files.
 If you have any questions just ask (Discord username elkinoflop) and if you make one then share a photo with me!

 <h1>Layout</h1>
 There are two versions of the layout.
 A stabless version and a version which requires 2x plate mounted 2u stabs.
+They both have the same amount of keys so your choice of layout doesn't change the matrix.

 <h2>Stabless</h2>
 <img src="https://github.com/ElKinoflop/Vozvan/blob/main/images/Vozvan%20Handwire%20KLE.jpg" alt="Vozvan Stabless KLE Image">